cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

 ### **3. INCONSISTENCY IN colors**

 **Issue:**
-- Múltiples formas from definir colors:
+- Multiple ways to define colors:
   - `COLOR_GT` in `functions_common.R` (line 65)
   - `color_gt` defined locally in scripts
   - Some scripts definen colors in config